peterjirak/wikipedia-assistant/README.md

 ## Accessing a publicly available Amazon Aurora MySQL database

+I created my Amazon Aurora MySQL serverless database without difficulty.
+However, I had a very difficult time trying to connect from my laptop to that database.
+I spent a lot of time looking through documentation and trying to figure it out.
+In the end I created an EC2 t2.micro and used it to set up a tunnel allowing me to connect to my database from my laptop via that EC2 t2.micro.

 # TODOs

 ## Find an alternative to using an access key and secret access key to run the aws command-line utility as root user